sandravergara/ethereum-hyperledger-lottery/README.md

 **Simple Lottery Hyperledger**

 **Recurring Lottery Hyperledger**

 **RNG Lottery Hyperledger**

-1. User’s must register first and run the application.
+1. Users must register first and run the application.
 2. Every buyer submits a commitment hash when they buy a ticket.
-3. User’s is generating their number which they want to submit.
+3. Users is generating their number which they want to submit.
-4. User’s secret number and address will be added to ID list..
+4. Users secret number and address will be added to ID list..
 5. Ticketing period is over.
 Tickets cannot be purchased after this period.
-6. User’s must reveal their own secret number.
+6. Users must reveal their own secret number.
 All reveals must occur after the ticket deadline and before the reveal deadline.
 7. Verifying of commitment hash and must match the commitment submitted with the ID.
 8. If failed to submit their own number and address, dropped from the lottery.

 **Draw winner** and **Withdraw** are nearly identical to Simple Lottery.

 10. Draw winner
-11. Generate new hash from block hash, it will enable to select the user’s address to ID list.
+11. Generate new hash from block hash, it will enable to select the users address to ID list.
 12. Generate random seed for picking a winner, this is random seed to determine the winner.
 Each time a secret number is revealed, the seed is modified to incorporate the reveal.
 13. Withdraw
-14. Balance will be added to user’s ID and will added to world state to verify the address of the user.
+14. Balance will be added to users ID and will added to world state to verify the address of the user.
-15. User’s wallet will be updated.
+15. Users wallet will be updated.

 **Powerball Hyperledger**